 The name, Universitytutor.com, comes from the origins of this tutoring service.
 It was founded by college students, in 2004, as a means of helping students find tutors and, of course, taking a cut of the fees for operating the service.
 University Tutor today has somewhat the same business model.
 To provide the UniversityTutor review, we did as much research as possible.
-We studied the website, looked for on-site testimonials, found customer feedback and comments on the web, checked out prices, operating process, customer service, and, of course, tried to determine the quality of service and the tutors who are registered on the site.
+We studied the website, looked for on-site testimonials, found customer feedback and comments on the web, checked out prices, operating process, and customer service, and, of course, tried to determine the quality of service and the tutors who are registered on the site.
 This is our summary.

 This company operates as a clearinghouse for students at the high school and college levels who need tutoring services in any academic subject.
 As well, it offers test prep for college and grad school-bound applicants.

-How it works is this: Students go to the UniversityTutor.com website and state their need.
+How it works is this: Students go to the UniversityTutor.com website and state their needs.
 That need is then posted on a board for registered tutors to see.
 They contact the student, and it is the student’s sole responsibility to interview the candidates, negotiate a price, and then select a tutor.
 Students submit the payment, the company takes its cut, and the tutor gets the rest.

 University Tutor Services